-Enlisting the help of tomorrow’s sustainability leaders to address issues today
+Enlisting the help of tomorrow’s sustainability leaders to address challenges today

-One of SHB’s most powerful projects is the Collaboration for Experiential Learning, which helps to launch the careers of sustainability students by giving them opportunities to gain valuable real-world experience.
+One of SHB’s most powerful projects is the Collaborative Experiential Learning program, which helps to launch the careers of post-secondary students by giving them opportunities to gain valuable real-world experience.

 Through our program, more than 200 students have participated in projects to find creative solutions for organizations trying to improve their sustainability performance.
+In 2018 alone, we connected 52 students with experiential learning projects.
 This is truly a win-win-win collaboration that benefits the students, the client companies, and the community.

 Some examples of projects completed are: